scuzzydude/asimov/asimov.md

 It's not systems engineering that makes this system work, but the hack of the social system, and the realization that what is truly valuable is open to everyone.

-This system will work, because it's just a mash-up of some existing working systems and some legal loopholes Capitalists at the turn of the last century didn't realize could be exploited by the little people.
+This system will work, because it's just a mash-up of some existing working systems and some legal loopholes capitalists at the turn of the last century didn't realize could be exploited by the little people.

 ### Linux